Team-Micras/mujoco_ros2_plugin/README.md

   - Accepts `example_interfaces::msg::Float64` for actuator inputs.
 - **Configurable**:
   - Set a custom ROS 2 namespace for all topics (default: `"mujoco/"`).
-  - Adjust the queue size for ROS 2 publishers and subscribers (default: `1`).
+  - Adjust the reliability param of the QoS for the actuators subscribers (default: `best_effort`).
 - **Passive MuJoCo Plugin**: Operates within MuJoCo's simulation loop for timely data exchange.
 - **Easy to Build & Install**: Standard CMake build process.